Doctor of Philosophy by publication: Examples

 Regulations is the same for the PhD Degree awarded to a Graduate Student on the submission of a dissertation embodying the results of three years of research".

 History

-In the United Kingdom, PhD by publication was officially first adopted by the University of Cambridge in 1966, but in fact it was informally practiced much earlier: for example, Florence Nightingale David was awarded a doctorate for four papers in 1938, while Ludwig Wittgenstein was awarded one for his book Tractatus Logico-Philosophicus in 1929.
+In the United Kingdom, PhD by publication was officially first adopted by the University of Cambridge in 1966, but was informally practiced decades earlier: Florence Nightingale David was awarded a doctorate for four papers in 1938, while Ludwig Wittgenstein was awarded one for his book Tractatus Logico-Philosophicus in 1929.

 In Sweden, when PhD was introduced instead of licentiate in 1969, it already was allowed to defend a thesis by publication.
 In the US, the "published-article option" was quite widely available in sciences by 1991.
 It was also practiced in Japan, where an example of such a PhD was 2014 Nobel laureate Shuji Nakamura, awarded doctorate in 1994 by the University of Tokushima.

 As of 1997, the practice was not uncommon all over Europe, and besides Sweden, well-established in Belgium and the Netherlands.